stellardreams/stellardreams.github.io/_posts/2024-12-09-Nested-Blackholes.md

-I was watching comtemt via BBC's Science Team via Youtube.
+I was watching comtent via BBC's Science Team via Youtube.
 It's a 5 hour video and I have gone through about 100 minutes of content.

 During the 100 minute mark of the segment, there is a female scientist speaking about Blackhole.
 I didnt get a chance to document the name of the researcher.